Entity54/Awards-And-Acknowledgements/README.md

 <p>The Moonbeam Connected Contracts Hackathon took place From August 15 to September 26th and was organised by  Moonbeam, Axelar, and Arrington Capital.
 <br><br>
 <h3 align="center">
-Improve The Governance UX Winner $7,500 - DemocraDot
+:trophy: Improve The Governance UX Winner $7,500 - DemocraDot
 </h3>
 <br>
 <i>